boscoh/inmembrane/docs/inmembrane.markdown

 ***********

-In it's simplest from, a web service API is essentially an agreement between a service provider and their end-users on a machine readable, predictable and stable interface.
-Since 'screen scraping' as a method of interfacing with a sequence analysis tool does not use a well defined API with an implicit guarantee of stability, it can be prone to breakage when the format of the job submission or results page is changed, even slightly.
+In it's simplest form, a web service API is essentially an agreement between a service provider and their end-users on a machine readable, predictable and stable interface.
+Since 'screen scraping' as a method of interfacing with a sequence analysis tool does not use a well defined API with an implicit guarantee of stability, it can be prone to breakage when the format of the job submission or results page is changed even slightly.
 While we believe that the approach taken by _twill_ and the robust parsing provided by _BeautifulSoup_ will prevent many upstream changes breaking these wrappers, inevitably breakage will occur.
-In this case, the simplicity and ease of modifiability of these wrappers then becomes a key feature that allows expert users to fix them if and when it is required.
+In this case, the simplicity and ease of modifiability of the code base becomes a key feature that allows expert users to fix them if and when it is required.

 # Conclusion